bloch-elkouby-lab/website/team/contact.md

 ## International Students

 The lab cannot sponsor H1-B visa.
 The applicant will need to hold a F-1 or J-1 status to apply.
 The lab can sponsor OPT and CPT.
 Applicants need to be able to apply for OPT, CPT, or other employment authorizations to apply.
+The lab cannot sponsor OPT-STEM extension unless you happen to be prompted to lab manager or research coordinator and secure funding.

 ## Application Instructions
 Please title your email RA Application: [Your Name], attach your CV, cover letter, and supporting materials such as an unofficial transcript and academic writing samples.